3 Practical Tips For Avoiding Yoga Injuries

-Depending on your personality, your yoga instructor, and your fellow classmates, it can be easy to get a bit competitive.
-Pushing your body too far on any given day can quickly result in a painful injury.
+Depending on your personality, your yoga instructor, and your classmates, it's easy to get a bit competitive.
+Pushing your body too far on any day can quickly result in a painful injury.

 #2.
 Choose Skilled Yoga Instructor

-The unskilled or questionable instructors can cause injuries by pushing students too far or by positioning your body in a pose that you’re not ready for.
-Pay attention to your instructor’s demeanour.
+The unskilled or questionable instructors can cause injuries by pushing students too far or by positioning your body in a pose you’re not ready for.
+Pay attention to your instructor’s demeanor.
 How do they handle beginner students?
-Additionally, review their credentials.
+Review their credentials.
 How long have they been teaching and where did they get their certification?

 #3.
 Go Easy